Category: Georgia

 Atlanta, GA

-We spent a week just south of Atlanta, GA.
+We spent one week just south of the Atlanta, GA area.

 And since we’re talking about the dome…I’ll go ahead and show you the inside of it.
-Now, my favorite domes have stained glass or a mural on it, but this one with the windows all around it was very nice.
+Now, my favorite domes have stained glass or a mural on it, but this one with the windows all around it was very nice too.
+Simple and elegant.

 Georgia makes State Capitol Building number 31 for us.
-That’s a lot of SBCs!
+That’s a lot of SCBs!
 Some of my favorite things about SBCs (besides the dome) are the staircases.
 I’m not an architect.
 I don’t know anything about what style this is…I just know it’s pleasing to the eye.
 It’s nice and orderly.
-Oh!
 Check out the statue made of pink marble!
-This SBC had tons of pink marble that had been mined from Georgia.
-On the fourth floor there was a nice, small museum.
+This SCB had tons of pink marble that had been mined from Georgia.
+We like it when the state uses materials gathered from their state to showcase while building the SCB.
+On the fourth floor there was a small museum we moseyed through.
+I think it’s a nice touch to include a museum in the SCB that tells some of the state’s history and points out some of the highlights found within the state.
 We enjoyed this SCB.

 While we were in Atlanta, we stopped by The Varsity to grab lunch.
 The Varsity is the world’s largest drive-in.
 When we were there it was packed!
 The menu isn’t that big.
 They’ve got burgers, hotdogs, fries, and onion rings.
 Oh… and fried pies.
-Between the five of us we tried it all.
+Between the five of us, I think we tried everything on the menu.
 The food was what you would expect.
 I enjoyed my chili dog with coleslaw on top of it and I really loved the onion rings!
 Now, would I go back?
 Um, probably not. lol!
+Sorry.
 Once was kind of enough.
 Not because the food was super bad…it just wasn’t the best.
+It was your typical fast food.
+We really prefer to try the mom and pop places and steer clear of chain stores.

 I know…it’s a metal fence.
 But, guys…it’s The Walking Dead metal fence!
 You’re looking at Alexandria…well, it’s actually in a town called Senoia…but still!!
 We couldn’t get any closer because all the roads were blocked and guarded because they were filming.
 Which kind of made it cooler for me.
 To know they were just…right…there…….filming!!!
 Sorry.
 Fan girl moment.
 I’m ok now.

-We found Covington, GA…you might recognize it as Mystic Falls from the show The Vampire Diaries.
+We made our way to Covington, GA…you might recognize it as Mystic Falls from the show The Vampire Diaries.
 I didn’t realize how many shows/films are filmed in the Atlanta area.
 We didn’t bump into any of the stars, but it was neat to walk around a town I’d seen on a television show.

-We went to the B.A.P.S.
-Shri Swaminarayan Mandir while we were in the Houston area and we’d learned that there are actually a few of them in the US.
+When we went to the B.A.P.S.
+Shri Swaminarayan Mandir while we were in the Houston area we learned that there are actually a few of them sprinkled around different states in the US.
 We made it to the one in Atlanta.
 It’s just as gorgeous!
 And just like the one in Houston, photography isn’t permitted inside or even close to the inside.
 If you ever find yourself near one of these go in.
 It’s truly breath taking.
 The amount of detail on all of the hand carved marble is astounding.

 That’s it for the Atlanta area!
 We didn’t even begin to scratch the surface of what there is to do here so I imagine we will have to visit again.